codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

     - how to get the requests
     - how to get the data from the request
     - calls the code imported from the `Portrait Mode` repo.
-    - sends the appropriate response to the **CodeProject SenseAI Server**.
+    - sends the appropriate response to the **CodeProject.AI Server**.
-    - the loop is terminate by the cancellation of the token parameter when the **CodeProject SenseAI Server** is shut down.
+    - the loop is terminate by the cancellation of the token parameter when the **CodeProject.AI Server** is shut down.
 ```csharp
 private async Task ProcessQueue(CancellationToken token)
 {